mindatasleep/oura/README.md

 # Oura Flask app

-Guide to create an app with Flask and MySQL to request data from the Oura Cloud API.
+Introductory guide to create an app with Flask and MySQL to request data from the Oura Cloud API.
+See documentation for the complementairy, more technical, walkthrough on deploying the app using Docker, Rails, GitLab, and DigitalOcean.

 See: https://mindatasleep.github.io/oura/

 ## Running the app locally